aws-samples/amazon-codewhisperer-usage-analyzer/README.md

 ```
 export SSO_REGION="REGION_CODE"
 ```
-7. Deploy the CDK Stack in your AWS account (ignoring the context flag if you did not complete step 5)
+7. Deploy the CDK Stack in your AWS account (ignoring the context flag if you did not complete step 5 or step 6)
 ```
 cdk deploy --context sso_group_ids=$SSO_GROUP_IDS --context sso_region=$SSO_REGION
 ```